Manish Goel Research Analyst: RA Review & User Complaints

 Who is Manish Goel?

-He is also linked to Multibagger Securities Research & Advisory Pvt Ltd, a Delhi-based advisory company where he has served as Director / Principal Officer.
+He is also linked to Multibagger Securities Research & Advisory (MSRAPL), a separately SEBI-registered Investment Advisor entity, where he served as Director and Principal Officer.

 But SEBI’s orders tell a very different story.